rouvinerh/tp/docs/DeveloperGuide.md

 1. The file hash from `pulsepilot_hash.txt` is read, and the SHA-256 hash of `pulsepilot_data.txt` is calculated.
     - If the hashes do not match, the files have been tampered with.
 The data and hash file are deleted (if present), and PulsePilot exits.
+    - If one of the files is missing, PulsePilot attempts to delete both, and exits.
+User must run bot again to re-create both files.

 2. The first line is read and split to get the user's name.

 3. Subsequent lines contain the health and workout data stored, which is split and added to `HealthList` and `WorkoutList` respectively.

+#### Log File

+`pulsepilot_log.txt` is created when the bot starts if not present, and logs are added to it each time the user interacts with it.
+If the file is already present, PulsePilot appends to it.

 ###### [Back to table of contents](#table-of-contents)